briansunter/site/site/notes/sourdough.md

   - Strong paper to lower your dough into your dutch oven
 - Starter Jar
   - I recommend a small pyrex with low walls because it's much easier to clean.
-  - Most people use a mason jar, which helps to see the starter rise and fall, but is more difficult to feed and clean.
+  - Most people use a mason jar, which helps see the starter rise and fall, but is more difficult to feed and clean.
 - Stand Mixer or Hand dough mixer
   - I love my stand mixer, but they're expensive
   - A hand dough mixer works well too